Edmund Scarborough

-Colonel Edmund Scarborough (September 1617 – 1671) was an English-born politician and military officer who served as speaker of the Virginia House of Burgesses from 1645 to 1646.
+Captain Edmund Scarborough (September 1617 – 1671) was a controversial English-born merchant, planter, sea captain, politician and military officer who served as speaker of the Virginia House of Burgesses from 1645 to 1646, and represented the Eastern Shore of Virginia during most of the last two decades of his life.
+Although his father of the same name also served as a burgess, as did another man in 1723-1726, he was the most ruthless and powerful of the three, at one time owning a quarter of land on Virginia's Eastern Shore as well as a considerable shipping fleet based in Boston, Massachusetts and trading with Angola.
+Scarborough's main residence, then known as "Occahannock House" referencing a now-silted creek and cove once known as "Scarborough Gut", is now on the National Register of Historic Places as Scarborough House Archaeological Site with its centuries old replacement now known as "Hedra Cottage".

 Early life and family

-Scarborough was born in England around September 1617, and was baptized at St Martin-in-the-Fields on October 2 of the same year.
-His father, Captain Edmund Scarborough, was an army officer, barrister and graduate of Gonville and Caius College, Cambridge who immigrated to the English colony of Virginia c.
-1621.
-Edmund settled on the Eastern Shore of Virginia with his family around 1628, and represented the Accomac Shire in the Virginia General Assembly in the 1630's.
+Scarborough was born in England, and baptized at St Martin-in-the-Fields on October 2, 1617 of the same year.
+His father, Captain Edmund Scarborough, was an army officer, barrister and graduate of Gonville and Caius College, Cambridge who immigrated to the English colony of Virginia.
+Edmund Sr. settled on the Eastern Shore of Virginia with his family around 1628 or 1629, and represented the Accomac Shire in the Virginia General Assembly in the early 1630's.

 A brother, Sir Charles Scarborough, remained in England and studied medicine before becoming a noted mathematician who was a founding member of the Royal Society.
 A Royalist, he served as physician to Kings Charles II and James II after the Stuart Restoration.
-Scarborough's eldest son allegedly drowned as an adult in the York River on September 21, 1739, though these dates do not line up.